 He arrived not with fanfare but with a series of small, deliberate gestures: a generous tip to the innkeeper, a donation to the church roof fund, and a cordial visit to the governor’s wife, bearing sweets wrapped in crinkling paper from Moscow.
 His flattery was effortless; he listened more than he spoke, never pressing but always prompting, and soon invitations to dinner and soirées flowed his way.
 The town’s elite found themselves drawn to his conversation, his sly wit, his surprising depth of knowledge about the intricate machinery of Russian bureaucracy.

-Behind the scenes, Chichikov inquired about estates and taxes.
-He commiserated with the governor over the latest imperial decrees, and with the mayor about shortages of lamp oil and paper.
-The question he posed, however, was always the same: did the landowners of N Town keep their census records in order?
 How many serfs had passed since the last audit, and how burdensome were the associated taxes?
 In a land where the dead remained on the books until the next state review, every deceased peasant was a cost—unproductive, uncollectable, yet taxable.
 Chichikov’s solution was radical.
 For a modest sum, he offered to purchase these ‘dead souls,’ removing them from the ledgers and sparing their owners further expense.

 At first, the proposal was met with confusion and suspicion.
 Madame Korobochka, a widow with more worries than livestock, thought Chichikov was mad or perhaps a recruiter for some government scheme.
 The blustering landowner Sobakevich invited Chichikov to inspect his ‘souls’ over a dinner of roast goose and vodka, insisting that even his dead peasants were sturdy, well-behaved, and worth a premium.
 The extravagant Nozdryov tried to barter, tossing in a pair of broken hunting dogs and a moldy barrel of Madeira with every transaction.